ayanatherate/GoalsonGraphs/README.md

 <h3>Features</h3><br>
 <h4>
-This can help indicate communities of Attack clusters, that is coordination of player communities of high attacking possibilities.
+This can help indicate communities of Attack clusters, that is coordination of player communities of high attacking possibilities. <br>
-For example:
+For example: <br>
 There is a concentration of players in the embedding space in the graph of Argentina between Julian Alvarez (Forward), Nikolas Taglafico (defence) and Lisandro Martinez (defence).
-All these three players have been associated with high average goals and goal chances/assists created, as visible from the diameter of the bubbles in the second plot.<br>
+All these three players have been associated with high average goals and goal chances/assists created, as visible from the diameter of the bubbles in the second plot.
-This indicates the coordintion of Julian Alvarez with defenders (possibly on the wing-back side) during majority of his shots and goal creation chances. <br>
+This indicates the coordintion of Julian Alvarez with defenders (possibly on the wing-back side) during majority of his shots and goal creation chances.
-On the contrary, the presence of Lionel Messi as a solo forward in the embedding space, indicates his solo involvement in the attacking third during his shots and goal-creation chances. <br>
+On the contrary, the presence of Lionel Messi as a solo forward in the embedding space, indicates his solo involvement in the attacking third during his shots and goal-creation chances.
-That along, presence of Lautaro Martinez in the embedding space close to midfielders indicates his coordination with mid-fielders in majority of his goal and shot-creation chances. <br>
+That along, presence of Lautaro Martinez in the embedding space close to midfielders indicates his coordination with mid-fielders in majority of his goal and shot-creation chances.
 Both the network graphs and the embedding analysis can be used for a robust analysis of player positions and coordinations during attacks. </h4>
 <br> <br>